-How To Buy A Grill: Print This And Take It Shopping
+How To Buy A Grill: Take This When You Shop

 There are too many grills to count.
 There are small disposable units for picnics, and huge monsters that attach to your tailgate and have as many wheels as a semi.

 And boy, they range in price.
 A nice hibachi that will make great steaks (really) can be had for only $15, and not long ago I saw a stainless steel job in my neighborhood hardware store that said "Financing Available" (really)!